bids-standard/bids-validator/bids-validator/src/README.md

 If you are validating with the latest specification instead of a specific version, the validator will hold onto a cached version.
 You can request the newest version by adding the `--reload` argument to obtain the newest specification definition.

 `deno run --reload=https://bids-specification.readthedocs.io/en/latest/schema.json src/main.ts`

+# Modifying and building a new schema

+To modify the schema a clone of bids-standard/bids-specification will need to be made.
+README and schema itself live here https://github.com/bids-standard/bids-specification/tree/master/src/schema.

+After changes to the schema have been made to a local copy the compiled single json file used by the valdiator will need to be built.
+The `bidsschematools` python package does this.
+It can be installed from pypi via pip or a local installation can be made.
+It lives in the specification repository here https://github.com/bids-standard/bids-specification/tree/master/tools/schemacode

+Command to compile schema is `bst -v export --output src/schema.json` (this assumes you are in the root of the bids-specificaiton repo).
+Once compiled it can be pased to the validator via the `-s` flag, `./bids-validator-deno -s <path to schema> <path to dataset>`